ishristov/bitcoin-private-key-fixer/README.md

 # Bitcoin Private Key Fixer

--> This tool can find a random typo.
+- This tool can find and fix a random typo.
 If the `private key` has 1 symbol that is not correct, the tool will find it and change it to its real value and will restore the original `private key`.

--> It can also find up to 4 missing symbols from the `private key` assuming we know the positions of those missing symbols.
+- It can also find up to 4 missing symbols from the `private key` assuming we know the positions of those missing symbols.
 It will also work with more than 4 symbols but with each symbol we add we will slow the script ~60 times so it practically becomes useless after the 4th or 5th missing character (depending on your computer).

 ## Requirements